DHTMLX/scheduler-docs/data/timeline_view.md

 While working with the Days mode, please remember the following things:

 <ol>
 	<li>Time scale must cover 1 day exactly.
-If your configuration specifies a shorter or longer period - timeline will be rendered incorrectly:
+If your configuration specifies a shorter or longer period, timeline will be rendered incorrectly:
 ~~~js
 scheduler.createTimelineView({
 	name:"timeline",